Jailed for Freedom: Part 3

 The third part of the book focuses on militancy, or what Stevens noted was the name given by many to "dramatic acts of protest", arguing in the preface: "[M]ilitancy is as much a state of mind, an approach to a task, as it is the commission of deeds of protest.
 It is the state of mind of those who in their fiery idealism do not lose sight of the real springs of human action."
 In the 27 chapters of Part Three, Stevens continues to describe picketing the White House, in addition to the legal repercussions of doing so throughout 1917.

 In the time leading up to the first arrests, the suffragettes picketing the White House specifically protested the decision of the Wilson administration to focus solely on "wartime measures."...
 Stevens believed that the Wilson Administration was left only two choices by the picketers: "It must yield to this pressure from the people or it mist suppress the agitation which was causing such interest.
 It must pass the amendment or remove the troublesome pickets."
 Choosing to get rid of the picketers, the Administration had the police department warn the National Women's Party, before arresting Lucy Burns and Katherine Morey at the next protest.
 Starting in June 1917, and continuing throughout that year, more suffragettes were arrested each week on the charges of obstructing traffic.

 Unwilling to admit any guilt by paying a fine, most of the arrested picketers were place in the Occoquan Workhouse.
 Here, many women, including Alice Paul and Lucy Burns, protested their sentence, and the poor conditions of the facility by going on hunger strike.
 In addition to using this physical protest as a political weapon, the women defended themselves in court.
 They pleaded not guilty to the charges of obstructing traffic.
 Their main lawyers were Dudley Field Malone (who later becomes Steven's husband) and Mr. J. A. H. Hopkins.
-Eventually, the women were successfully, and the charges of obstructing traffic were dropped.
-Stevens develops and illustrates the unclean, and abusive experience of the Occoquan Workhouse throughout Part 3.
+Eventually, the women were successful, and the charges of obstructing traffic were dropped.
+Stevens develops and illustrates the unclean and abusive experience of the Occoquan Workhouse throughout Part 3.

 Following the release of the prisoners, there was a large amount of public support for the movement, and enough pressure of President Wilson to convince him to set a date for Congress to vote on the 19th Amendment.
 The rest of Part 3 continues to illustrate the results that came around after the picketing, prison time, and hunger strikes.
-Stevens follows the passing of the 19th Amendment, and the follow up amendment proposal that followed: the Equal Rights Amendment.
+Stevens follows the passing of the 19th Amendment, and the follow-up amendment proposal that followed: the Equal Rights Amendment.